-More examples will be available from 22.4.2013 at the web page http://mela2.metla.fi/mela/j/manuals/.
+More examples at the web page http://mela2.metla.fi/mela/j/oppaat-en.htm.

 12 Simulator

 12.1 Defining a simulator

 J includes a simulator language as a slight extension of the ordinary transformations.
 Using simulator language in the simulator function, one can define a simulator.
 Simulations are done using simulate function which links a simulator and data sets.
 Optimal (or reasonable) treatment schedules can then be selected using JLP-functions.
 The structure of the simulator function is: